claireburst/final-project-2018/README.md

 # final-project-2018

-My final project for GOV1005 (Data): a large scale analysis of Nicolas Cage's filmography.
+A large scale analysis of Nicolas Cage's filmography.

 American actor Nicolas Cage, star of such films as 'Moonstruck' and 'The Rock,' is known for his intense on- and off-screen personality, as well as his passion for method acting.
 I am personally a big fan, although many people are not due to his eccentric style and varying successes.